LarsNorlander/dev-diary/README.md

 ### 7:58 AM

 I've completed the bare basic requirements for the form and all tests are passing.
 What's left to do now is make a sensible form and style it up.

+### 8:54 PM

+I've tried making the form a lot more sensible.
+I guess I have enough to start styling.